LLNL/GPU-FPX/README.md

 - An `analyzer` which can display how an exception flows within one instruction.
 This may help debug and fix the exceptions in the program being analyzed.

-> Ensure you have the right platform
-> You should change the `Arch` in `config.mk` at `./GPU-FPX/GPU-FPX/utility` if you are not on the Ampere Machine.
-This parameter will be fixed in the future.

 To build both components, just run the following commands: